zephraph/notes/Recurse/Log/Day 5.md

 ## 3:00 pm

 Weekly planning.
 This session was pretty light.
 Mostly heads down time with planning.
-I
+I set some time out on Monday to dig into my [[Custom Mechanical Keyboard]] project.
+Mostly I'm trying to pull back from events a little.

+## 4:00 pm

+Presentations were inspiring.
+Folks here are definitely working on some deep, hard topics.
+Makes me want to dig further into my own.